laboon/CS1632_Spring2018/exercises/5/exercise5.md

 This lets us know that only 70% (28 out of 40 lines of code) of all the files tested by graph_test.rb have actually been executed by the test suite.
 Note that ths includes both `graph.rb` *and* `node.rb`.
 We are only concerned with `graph.rb`.
 In order to find out which lines and which files we will need to add tests for, we need to look at the coverage report.

 Go the `./coverage` subdirectory and open the `index.html` file.
 You may do this with `open index.html` with OS X or navigate to it using your favorite web browser (via Open File).
-This file will be refreshed with subsequent runs so that you can just refresh that page.
+Note that this same file will be refreshed with subsequent runs so that you can just refresh that page after re-running your tests to see updated coverage statistics.

 You can see that `node.rb` and `graph.rb` have different coverage ratios.
 Click on the magnifying glass icon next to `graph.rb` to see which particular lines are never called.